tgalarneau/bms/README.md

 **MQTT & JSON**

 Now can choose either mqtt or socket output.
-The mqtt version has been changed from csv to json input and output to make using the available data easier by other programs.
-I have also included a Telegraf configure file with the changed input section that can be added to telegraf.conf file.
+The mqtt version has been changed from csv to json input/output to make using mqtt data easier with other programs.
+I have also included a new json inputs section for Telegraf's configure file with the changed input section that can be added to existing telegraf.conf file.